json-path/JsonPath/README.md

 String author1 = JsonPath.read(document, "$.store.book[0].author");
 String author2 = JsonPath.read(document, "$.store.book[1].author");
 ```
-Personally I prefer the more flexible `ReadContext` API.
+JsonPat also provides a fluent API that is also the most flexible one.

 ```java
 String json = "...";